 We have a large number of PDFs published on the website, some of which may prevent some users from fully accessing these.
-Non-accessible content with some PDFs include alternative text not being applied to all images and bookmarks not applied to all documents longer than 15 pages.
+Non-accessible content with some PDFs includes alternative text not applied to all images and bookmarks not applied to all documents longer than 15 pages.

 We aim to make all new PDF documents we publish accessible.

 To help make files more accessible we will be using Adobe Acrobat Pro which is an application that creates and edits PDF files.
-It has a number of tools for evaluating and repairing the accessibility of PDF files.
+It has several tools for evaluating and repairing the accessibility of PDF files.